planetarypy/TC/Procedures/Affiliated-Package-Review-Guidelines.md

 PlanetaryPy core or affiliated packages, that is the yardstick for comparison here.
-During the early stages of the PlanetaryPy project, there is not much existing functionality, and most packages will be Good against this criteria (because there simply isn't must existant functionality to integate with).
+During the early stages of the PlanetaryPy project, there is not much existing functionality, and most packages will be Good against this criteria (because there simply isn't much existant functionality to integate with).

 <table>